 Height: 13cm to top of head

-Articulation: 15 total points - ball joint neck; 3 points each arm: ball joint shoulder, ball joint elbow, swivel wrist; 4 points each leg: ball joint hip, thigh swivel, hinge knee, hinge ankle.
+Articulation: 19 total points - Ball joint neck; 5 points each arm: double jointed shoulder, bicep swivel, hinge elbow, hinge wrist; 4 points each leg: ball joint hip, thigh swivel, hinge knee, hinge ankle.

 Entertainment News International (ENI) is the #1 popular culture network for adult fans all around the world.

 Get the scoop on all the popular comics, games, movies, toys, and more every day!

 ©Entertainment News International - All images, trademarks, logos, video, brands and images used on this website are registered trademarks of their respective companies and owners.
 All Rights Reserved.
 Data has been shared for news reporting purposes only.
 All content sourced by fans, online websites, and or other fan community sources.
 Entertainment News International is not responsible for reporting errors, inaccuracies, omissions, and or other liablities related to news shared here.
 We do our best to keep tabs on infringements.
 If some of your content was shared by accident.
 Contact us about any infringements right away - CLICK HERE